Some people diagnosed with breast cancer may be recommended radiotherapy as part of their treatment.

-In this webcast we heard from specialist Radiation Oncologist at the Northern Sydney Cancer Centre, Associate Professor Gillian Lamoury, Oncology Nurse at Genesis Care, Sophie Andrews and BCNA consumer Susan Manks.
-Susan will share her experience of radiotherapy after being diagnosed in 2019.
+In this webcast you heard from specialist Radiation Oncologist at the Northern Sydney Cancer Centre, Associate Professor Gillian Lamoury, Oncology Nurse at Genesis Care, Sophie Andrews and BCNA consumer Susan Manks.
+Susan shared her experience of radiotherapy after being diagnosed in 2019.

-We explored the use for radiotherapy including the benefits for the treatment of DCIS and early breast cancer, current and emerging techniques of radiotherapy delivery, the planning process and the factors that influence delivery, side effects and ways to manage them, follow up care, the costs associated with treatment, plus much more.
+We explored the use for radiotherapy including the benefits for the treatment of DCIS and early breast cancer, current and emerging techniques of radiotherapy delivery, the planning process and the factors that influence delivery, side effects and ways to manage them, follow up care and the costs associated with treatment.

 Latest treatments and the pioneering research shaping the future